 The Ask Cipher Tool

-When cipher runs as an MCP server, it exposes a unified tool that coding agents can use for both retrieval and storage operations.
-This tool handles:
+When cipher runs in default mode, it exposes a single, powerful tool that coding agents can use for comprehensive memory management:

 Storage Operations